-(NAPS)-Storms are growing more powerful and frequent, so having the right outdoor power equipment on hand and using it safely is important, says the Outdoor Power Equipment Institute (OPEI).
+(NAPS)-Storms are growing more powerful and frequent, so having the right outdoor power equipment on hand can help you weather it better, says the Outdoor Power Equipment Institute (OPEI).
 Home and business owners should think ahead before foul weather or a power outage occurs.

 "Any season can be storm season now," says Kris Kiser, President & CEO of OPEI, an international trade association representing manufacturers and suppliers of outdoor power equipment, small engines, battery power systems, portable generators, utility and personal transport vehicles, and golf cars.
-"It's smart to invest in portable and whole house generators and to have other outdoor power equipment on hand, such as water pumps and chainsaws to handle water damage or flooding and damage from fallen trees."
+"It's smart to invest in portable and whole-house generators and to have other outdoor power equipment on hand, such as water pumps and chainsaws to handle water damage or flooding and damage from fallen trees."

 He notes that outdoor power equipment is evolving all the time.
-"There's a power source for every need including battery/electric, propane, solar and gasoline," he says, noting each has different maintenance and care requirements.
-"It's important that you know how to safely operate your individual equipment.
-And, remember, always read and follow the manufacturer's manual and never disable safety features."
+"Today's outdoor power equipment is more powerful and has more options than ever before.
+It's important that you know how to safely operate your equipment.
+And, remember, always follow manufacturer's directions and never disable safety features."